A detailed analysis of the brachistochrone problem

 From now on we will write $\gamma _0$ for the particuler function we defined parametrically at the end of the last section.
-We aim to show that $\gamma _0$ is the unique minimum of the brachistochrone problem.
+We aim to show that $\gamma _0$ is the unique minimum of the brachistochrone problem, i.e., a brachistochrone.
 We would like to use the criterion developped in Proposition \ref{prop3b}.
-However, using Proposition \ref{prop2a}, we see that the function
+If